How to configure DNS dynamic updates in Windows

 Incremental zone transfer.

-By default, computers that run Windows Server 2003 and that are statically configured for TCP/IP try to dynamically register host address (A) and pointer (PTR) resource records for IP addresses that are configured and used by their installed network connections.
+By default, Windows computers that are statically configured for TCP/IP try to dynamically register host address (A) and pointer (PTR) resource records for IP addresses that are configured and used by their installed network connections.
 By default, all computer register records are based on the full computer name.

 DNS updates can be sent for any one of the following reasons or events: